brienna/neo4j-practice/README.md

 You should receive output indicating that 3 labels, 3 nodes, 3 properties, and 6 relationships have been created.

+Set the password in app.js on line __ to your neo4j password.

 To install other dependencies listed in `package.json`: `npm install`.

 Run the app: `node app`.